Tuesday 17 September 2024

 VIDEO OF THE LOCATION

-I started to use the KX3's memory keyer to call CQ on 14.285MHz until I got a response.
-It took an awful long time before I had my first QSO.
-I tried the other bands but only had any luck on 17M with a contact from UA3QKA in Russia.
-Following that, I switched to 40M and conditions weren’t much better to be honest.
-I managed to speak with DL8ECA/P and no one else.
+Following the Russian QSO, I switched to 40M and conditions weren’t much better to be honest.
+I managed to speak with a few Europeans including and no one else.
 I moved to the QRP frequency 7.090MHz to call CQ, but unfortunately (as is often the case) there were a couple of QROOOO Italians chin-wagging, making it unusable - even a few k either side!

 I'm fully aware that 14.285 and 7.090 are designated as the "Centre of QRP Activity" and not owned by QRP operators - yes - anyone can operate there.
 But surely it's just common decency (not to mention good practise) to avoid these frequencies when you know that people using low power look to that part of the band to stand a chance to be heard - especially when others are chucking out 1000W! 😲 It's a similar situation on FT8 frequencies, where you can frequently hear Italian accents blasting over .074MHz.
 Surely to god they must know how their massive signals are impacting adjacent frequencies?
 Or maybe that's what FT8 haters do??